williamdnapier/aws-cloud-practitioner-notes/README.md

 Much faster because you don't have to purchase and install servers.
 This can be faster and much cheaper because you don't have the same sort of capital expenses -- you are only paying for on-demand (aka what is used).

+### Cloud Service Models
+1. Private cloud - is a cloud environment owned and managed by you.
+It includes the servers, hypervisors, applications in the stack.
+It can have self-service, multi-tenancy, metering and elasticity but it is managed by you.
+It is much easier to use public cloud services like AWS than to try to do this yourself.
+A private cloud is like owning a home where you are responsible for taking care of everything.

+2. Infrastructure as a Service (IaaS) - you manage the VM, the OS running on the VM and the applications which run on the VM.
+Some examples of IaaS include: Amazon Elastic Compute Cloud (EC2), Azure Virtual Machines, Google Compute Engine.
+IaaS is different than home ownership (aka private cloud).
+It is more like renting a room or rooms at a hotel.
+You get the structure that you need for only the time which it is needed but you have to see to it once in the room.

+3. Platform as a Service (PaaS) - you only manage the applications and databases on the VM.
+In this model you are only uploading data and managing code.
+You don't have to worry about anything else in this model.
+Examples: AWS Elastic Beanstalk, Azure WebApps and Google Compute App Engine.

+4. Software as a Service (SaaS) - you don't manage anything, you only use the software.
+Examples: Salesforce, Google Apps, Zoom, etc.

 ### 6 Advantages of Cloud Computing
 1. Trade capital expense for variable expense